 Once you have your space set up, you need to make sure you have the necessary equipment (e.g. stationery, calculator, laptop, charger) so you can immediately begin working with everything you need close by.
 Materials such as textbooks, note pads or your study notes also need to be readily available within your study space.
 It can also be helpful to have your study plan printed and placed on your wall to help you manage your time.

 Review subject content

 Studying provides you with an in-depth understanding of your subject content.
 To begin studying, review the learning outcomes identified in the subject outline.
 These will provide a useful reminder of what you are expected to know and be able to do as a result of completing the subject successfully.
 Review your summaries as well as your lecture and tutorial notes as they will contain key points and important information that you will need for the exam, such as the topics and concepts you will be assessed on.
 Some subjects have past exam papers available within their reading list.
-Type in your subject code to access the reading list for the subject.
+Access your Subject Readings list from your Moodle site.